Home » Business Email Etiquette Articles » Business Email Etiquette and Technology Tips for 2025

 • Change the Subject field when a conversation has moved off the original topic.
 You want the Subject to reflect what your current communication is about.

 We’ve all had email threads where the topic changes and the email subject is no longer apropos.
-There is nothing like trying to find those details in an email thread after the fact with an unrelated Subject field.
+There is nothing like finding those details in an email thread after the fact with an unrelated Subject field.
 I don’t know about you, but that’s frustrating and inefficient.

 When an ongoing thread changes direction, I change the Subject field to match the new direction.
 This also allows the separate threads to be easily referred to in the future.